What kind of job search dilemmas are you facing?

 We all hit roadblocks sometimes that can keep us from moving forward and reaching our goals.

-In job search, there are many potential pitfalls that sabotage or prolong the search.
+In executive job search, there are many potential pitfalls that sabotage or prolong the search.

 Here are 5 challenges facing many executive job seekers, and ways to overcome them:

 First, accept that ageism exists and give up the notion that you can hide your age.

 Even if you haven’t worked on building your online presence, personal information about you probably exists online on the many aggregator sites.
 A quick Google search of “your name” will probably reveal your age.

 But don’t despair.
 There are plenty of employers out there that respect and seek seasoned candidates with the wisdom that only comes from years of overcoming the tough business challenges.